You hear the shouts and wild mutterings long before reaching a large cloning complex set in rolling hills in southern China.

 The first shed contains 20,000 human clones in two long rows.
 They look perfectly normal, as one would expect, but each of them is carrying cloned embryos.
 Many are clones themselves.

 The Chinese population has grown steadily but has tapered off in the last decade, and China needs more workers to work in the factories.
+There may be future viruses killing millions of people, so it’s always good to have spares.

 Xian Xing Long, a technician on the farm says: “We have orders coming in every day, we make one batch, then another batch.
 Our goal is to increase the population of China to hit 8 billion by 2020.”